A Short Visit to Kiev to Ignite Your Wanderlust

 A Short Visit to Kiev to Ignite your Wanderlust-roadsanddestinations.com

-Kiev is not a city you can explore in one day.
-Simply, because it’s way too large and its landmarks are way too scattered to see them all during a short visit.
-Nevertheless, the center of the city is very walk friendly and features some of the main attractions within a short walk from each other.
-But regardless of the duration of your visit to Kiev, the following are the places you must see.
+As I said before, Kiev is not a city you can explore in one day.
+It’s way too large, and its landmarks are scattered across the city.
+Nevertheless, the city center is very walkable and features some of the main attractions within a short walk from each other.
+Here are a few places you can surely add to your quick itinerary while spending one short day in Kiev.

 St. Sophia Cathedral

-One of the first World Heritage Sites in Ukraine, St. Sophia Cathedral is Kiev’s oldest church and one of the finest examples of Ukrainian architecture.
-Apart from the main building, the cathedral features a bell tower that you can enter for a small fee and the House of Metropolitan.
+One of the first World Heritage Sites in Ukraine, the St. Sophia Cathedral is the city’s oldest church and one of the finest examples of Ukrainian architecture.
+The landmark includes an opulent main building, a bell tower that you can enter for a small fee, and the House of Metropolitan.

 St. Michael’s Golden-Domed Monastery

-Located opposite St. Sophia Cathedral, St. Michael’s Golden-Domed Cathedral impresses with its sky blue walls and golden domes.
+Located opposite the St. Sophia Cathedral, the St. Michael’s Golden-Domed Cathedral impresses with its sky blue walls and golden domes.
 Originally built in 1108, the Orthodox men’s monastery was destroyed during the Soviet time.
-After the crush of the Soviet Union, the reconstruction of St. Michael’s Golden-Domed Monastery took place and was completed in 2000.
+After the crush of the Soviet Union, the reconstruction of the St. Michael’s Golden-Domed Monastery took place and was finally completed in 2000.

 Maidan Nezalezhnosti

-A short walk away is located Independence Square, better known as Maidan Nezalezhnosti or simply Maidan.
-One of Kiev’s main square, it’s most famous for the role it played in the Ukrainian revolution of 2014.
+Take a short walk from either of the cathedrals to get to Independence Square, better known as Maidan Nezalezhnosti or simply Maidan.
+One of the main squares, it’s most famous for the role it played in the Ukrainian revolution of 2014.

 Golden Gate

-From St. Sophia’s Cathedral, a seven-minutes walk via Volodymyrska Street takes you to the Golden Gate, the main gate left from the old fortifications of Kiev.
+From the St. Sophia’s Cathedral, a seven-minute walk via Volodymyrska Street takes you to the Golden Gate, the main gate left from the old fortifications.

 Kiev Pechersk Lavra

-Kiev Pechersk Lavra is one of the most remarkable and must-visit places in Kiev.
-With its gold-domed churches and underground labyrinths, the place boasts history and secrets that ask for a separate visit to Kiev.
-Apart from tourists, the Lavra opens its doors to Orthodox pilgrims from all around the world.
+Kiev Pechersk Lavra is one of the most remarkable and must-visit places in the city.
+Famous for its gold-domed churche and underground labyrinths, the place conceals way to many too secrets to unveil in one quick trip.
+Tourists and Orthodox pilgrims from all around the world visit the Lavra to pray and worship.

 Things to Know before Visiting Kiev